Online Bipartite Matching with Advice: Tight Robustness-Consistency Tradeoffs for the Two-Stage Model: Algorithm for Vertex-Weighted Matching with Integral Advice

-As argued in \Cref{sec:notation}, we can round a fractional matching to an integral one with no loss.
-Therefore we will focus on the \emph{fractional} two-stage bipartite matching problem from now on.
-Our algorithm is described in Algorithm~\ref{alg:main}.
-As described in the introduction, the main challenge is to commit to a matching $\xv$ when the first-stage graph is revealed, that incorporates some advice but maintains a worst-case competitive ratio.
+Here we present our algorithm for two-stage vertex-weighted bipartite matching when the advice is assumed to be integral (we extend to fractional advice in \Cref{sec:alg_adwords}).
+Recall that from \Cref{prop:vertex_weighted_fractional}, we can round any fractional algorithm to a randomized integral algorithm with no loss.
+Therefore we will focus on the version of the problem where the algorithm is allowed to make fractional decisions.
+Our algorithm for this setting is described in Algorithm~\ref{alg:main}.
+As described in the introduction, the main challenge is to commit to a matching $\vx$ when the first-stage graph is revealed, that incorporates some advice but maintains a worst-case competitive ratio.

 Intuitively, the amount $x_j$ that each vertex $j \in S$ is filled to after the first stage is governed by three factors.
 First, it should depend on the weight $w_j$; the larger $w_j$ is, the larger $x_j$ should be.
 Second, it should depend on the advice; $x_j$ should be larger if $j$ is recommended by the advice, and smaller if not.
 Third, it should depend on how much the \emph{other} offline vertices are filled; the larger $x_j$ is compared to the other vertices competing to be filled, the more hesitant we should be of filling it even further, because this can be exploited by a second-stage graph whose edges are incident to the vertices which have already been filled the most.
 Typically, the third point is achieved by defining a \emph{penalty} $f(x_j)\in[0,1]$ on the marginal benefit of filling $j$, with $f(x_j)$ increasing in $x_j$, which encourages the balancing of the water levels across $j\in S$.
 This is combined with the first point by associating a \textit{potential} $w_j(1 - f(x_j))$ with each $j \in S$.
 The algorithm then decreases these potentials while filling water levels, with the aim of equalizing them as much as possible.